-MFMA Circular 78 indicate an 8% increase in electricity tariffs.
-This increase still awaits NERSA approval.
+MFMA Circular 78 indicate a 8% increase in electricity tariffs.
+This increase is still dependent on NERSA approval and might even be higher.
 Therefore, a projected 8% increase in the Eskom bulk electricity tariff to municipalities will be effective from 1 July 2016.
-Consumers will also pay for an extra 3 kl of water as the current first 3 kl of water falls away.